Mémorial Day 2023

 And 290 archived records (Old site)

-Our website « Database-Mémoire » pursues the goal of honoring these men who made the final sacrifice by giving their lives for our freedom.
+The Mémoire & Database website aims to honour these men and women who made the ultimate sacrifice by offering their lives for our freedom.

-Yes, the History represents the past, but it’s also what makes us who we are today.
+History may represent the past, but that past has determined who we are today.

-Our goal through the creation of this website is to tell their own story, to try to give a face to those who rest under the crosses or are inscribed on the Walls of the Missing in the Normandy American cemeteries.
+Our aim in creating this site is to tell their story and to try to give a face to those who lie beneath the crosses or are inscribed on the Walls of the Missing in Normandy's American cemeteries.

-They were sons, fathers, husbands, fiancés, gone from their homeland, and who never came back.
+They were sons, fathers, husbands, fiancés, far from their native land, and they never returned.

-Sometimes, we are lucky to meet their families.
-Every time, memorable moments.
+Sometimes we are lucky enough to meet their families.
+Each time, it is a very special experience.

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.